PelleSwelle/Project_Athena_1.3/readme.md

 ##The material
-The learning material, while only implemented as placeholder text in the current iteration of the application is split into a hierarchy consisting of:
+The learning material, while only implemented as placeholder text.
+When clicked, the text changes color to signify that the learning material has been read and finished.
+At this point, there is not a separate popup for each lesson, but a shared one for the entire module, which is only for placeholder purposes. in the current iteration of the application is split into a hierarchy consisting of:
 - Grades
     - Subjects